Reading Data from Database Query Results

 When Iteration 2 is executed; in the temp variable, Item 2 is stored, which is the second row.

 In the Test Runner if we click on Iteration 2, it shows the most recent value which is ‘job_id as 18’ and ‘job_title as TESTTITLE’.
-You can see this in the SourceData variable.
+We can see this in the SourceData variable.

 The temp variable now displays ‘job_id as 18’ and ‘job_title as TESTTITLE’.